Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - **RESTCONF**: RESTful Network Configuration Protocol {{!RFC8040}}
 - **SNMP**: A Simple Network Management Protocol {{!RFC2576}}

-# Overview of key challenges for the network management
+# Overview of key challenges for the network management {#ops-radiu}

 In large scale network management environment, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues or challenges: